MicrosoftDocs/azure-stack-docs/azure-stack/user/gpu-vms-about.md

 **Linux:**

-You will need to reference some URLs for your settings.
+You must reference some URLs for your settings:

 | URL | Notes |
 | --- | --- |